How many Wiccans are there?

 U.S. Census Data:

-A widespread rumor has circulated that the Census will be collecting data
+A widespread rumor has circulated that the Census was going to collect data

 about religious affiliation in the year 2000.
 This is the first Neopagan Urban

 Folk Tale of which we are aware.
 A widely distributed Email recommends that

 Neopagans all call themselves by the generic term Pagan, rather than use

 more specific terms, such as Asatru, Druid,

 Earth religionist, Heathen, Neopagan, Wiccan or Witch.
 Otherwise, they would simply be enumerated as "Religion: